 Most clients don’t have the time to hear about how your day is going, so you should be clear and concise when communicating with clients.
 Always clarify when in doubt — you don’t want to work on assumptions.
 Be friendly in your conversations, and don’t forget to say thank you.

 A project usually has deadlines in place.
 If you’re able to update the client on the progress of each milestone and deliver your work in a timely fashion, they will definitely trust you with future projects.
 Similarly, you should always try to return any emails and calls within a day.
 Letting the client know that you are looking into the issue and will be back in touch not only gives them peace of mind, but also conveys your professionalism.
 Responding in a timely manner allows you to move the project forward, while keeping the conversation going with the client.

 Certainly, there is a ‘technical’ aspect to client service, as discussed above.
 But it also boils down to how passionate you are for a project.
 In other words, if you’re able to approach each project with positivity and interest, you will have no problem providing exceptional service.

 Freelancing is all about building good relationships.
 In order to succeed, you have to make good client service a major priority.
 It’s really about putting the client first, and meeting their needs a timely and effective manner.
-And if you also deliver good work at fair prices, then clients will stick to you like glue, simply because you bring so much more value to their business.
+And if you deliver good work at fair prices, then clients will be loyal to you simply because you bring so much more value to their business.